Skagit Eagle Tour 3 Hour

 The majority of the Skagit Eagles begin showing up in mid to late November.
 With a few fall colors still in view and salmon still in the river this is a great time to take an eagle tour.

 During the early season Eagle counts for a 3 hour float usually hover between 40 and 80 birds.
 The peak of the viewing is December and January with numbers topping 200 on many occasions throughout the season.
-There are still good viewing opportunities in February with numbers hovering in the 50ish range.
-Our last float for the year is usually in the last week of February.
+There are still good viewing opportunities in February with numbers hovering in the 20 to 40 range.
+Our last float for the year is usually in the first half of February.

-When you Book A Trip with us we will send you easy driving directions to the boat launch via email or mail along with our confirmation letter.
-Upon arriving at the meeting place we will then transport you up river to the launching point where we will get the boats in the water, the propane heaters turned on high and the Hot Cocoa ready to serve for the trip.
+When you book a trip with us, we will send you easy driving directions to the boat launch with your confirmation.
+Upon arriving at the meeting place we will then transport you up river to the launching point where we will get the boats in the water, the propane heaters turned on high and the hot cocoa ready to serve for the trip.
 The tour takes 2.5 to 3 hours.
-To make reservations or purchase a gift certificate you can give us a call on our toll free number, email us or use our online paypal account.
+To make reservations or purchase a gift certificate you can use our easy online booking or give us a call on our toll free number.